Neighbourgoods Market – newest kid on the block in Braamfontein

-Following on Jonathan Liebmann’s development of the Maboneng precint in the south east of Joburg, with its flagship space Arts on Main, Braamfontein is also being revitalized.
-Nechama Brodie in her article entitled Regenerate Behaviour: Making the City Sexy, in this week’s Mail and Guardian, http://mg.co.za/article/2011-09-16-regenerate-behaviour-making-the-city-sexy, writes about the new developments in Braamfontein.
+Following on Jonathan Liebmann’s development of the Maboneng precinct in the south east of Joburg, with its flagship space Arts on Main, Braamfontein is also being revitalized.
+Nechama Brodie in her article entitled Regenerate Behaviour: Making the City Sexy, in this week’s Mail and Guardian, writes about the new developments in Braamfontein.
 Two friends and I went along yesterday to the Neighbourhoods Market (every Saturday 9-3 at 93 Juta St).
-Very impressed with the many attendants directing us to the tucked away location and to undercover parking – made it a pleasure to find.
+We were very impressed with the many attendants directing us to the tucked away location and to undercover parking.
+This made it a pleasure to find.
 Modelled on the Biscuit Mill in Cape Town, there is a definite buzz and hype around this market.

 All these developments, together with the new Wits Art Museum which is in process of being constructed in the old Lawsons’ building on the corner of Jan Smuts and Jorissen St, are set to make this area a really vibrant and viable inner city living and destination space.